groops-devs/groops/INSTALL.md

 After the installation of GROOPS and GROOPS GUI, we recommend some post-installation configuration steps to make working with GROOPS easier.

-- Environment variables:

-    To use the GROOPS and GROOPS GUI binaries without directory prefix, you have to add the required directories to the system path.
+1. To use the GROOPS and GROOPS GUI binaries without directory prefix, you have to add the required directories to the system path.

     1.1.
 Open the Control Panel through the Windows Start Menu: `Windows System > Control Panel`.